Campaign Aims and Messages

 4. Help to take back the word 'politics' from its current negative use, to being what ordinary people do positively in voting, in demonstrating and in daily life, to gain justice and improve our society, economy and environment.

-The message to politicians, voters and the Electoral Commission
+The message to politicians and voters

-The message to politicians
+The message to the BBC